 Some of the most common declarations to include for food and drink exports are whether a product is ‘haram’ (i.e. forbidden) for Muslims, ‘kosher’ for Jewish people, or whether it contains alcohol, from which many people abstain for a variety of reasons.

-2. To maximise your marketing potential
+2. To maximize your marketing potential

 Investing in professional language services is an integral part of building a global brand.
-The aim of translation and localisation is to ensure that your marketing copy has the same impact in the target language as in the source language, allowing your website and multimedia content to cross borders and transcend language barriers.
+The aim of translation and localization is to ensure that your marketing copy has the same impact in the target language as in the source language, allowing your website and multimedia content to cross borders and transcend language barriers.

-What’s more, bringing a language partner on board that understands multilingual SEO strategy will maximise your reach, increase your website’s ranking and boost global visibility – all of which should translate into international sales.
+What’s more, bringing a language partner on board that understands multilingual SEO strategy will maximize your reach, increase your website’s ranking and boost global visibility – all of which should translate into international sales.

 3. To be a step ahead of your competitors